jmanc3/winbar/README.md

 If compilation fails, it should tell you what headers are missing and you can look up what you need to install for your distribution to get that library.

-## Changes you might want to make

-* Not every setting from the legacy winbar.cfg has been ported to the new system yet (although eventually they will be), so, if you want to make those changes meanwhile, copy '/etc/winbar.cfg' into '$HOME/.config/winbar/winbar.cfg', and make the modifications you'd like.

 ## Recommended Setup